haroldnip/Ruiz_BSThesis/Source code (periodic, revised)/READme.md

 This is the source code in running heterogeneous vehicle simulation of trucks and jeepneys with passengers and stops.

+CAUTION: This program is computationally expensive.
+The output files can range up to approximately 100 GB when the program completes a running, given the current set of parameters in the multiprocessing files.
+Visualizations are not shown as the output data would consume too much space.

 For the Load Anywhere Behavior folders, run the scripts "simulation_multiprocessing.py", each corresponding to a PT lane implementation setups.

 "simulation_multiprocessing.py" - Control set up